rai-Khushboo/Flow-Builder/README.md

 ## Summary of the Solution
 - Summary of the Solution
--Drag-and-drop interface with predefined blocks using React Flow.
+- Drag-and-drop interface with predefined blocks using React Flow.
--Connections restricted: Only Block A → Block B is valid.
+- Connections restricted: Only Block A → Block B is valid.
--Undo/Redo support for connection through snapshot-based history stacks.
+- Undo/Redo support for connection through snapshot-based history stacks.
--Context menu on right-click displaying “Hello World”.
+- Context menu on right-click displaying “Hello World”.
--Keyboard shortcuts and minimap toggle for improved UX.
+- Keyboard shortcuts and minimap toggle for improved UX.

 ## Design Decisions
 - **Snapshot-based history**: Captures { nodes, edges } as JSON for simplicity and reliability.